VeselaVideva/cosmos-react-app/README.md

 - Implemented iframe from NASA [Solar System Exploration](https://solarsystem.nasa.gov/planets/overview/) website - it's visible on /explore/:planetName page, it's interactive and the user can see a lot of details about the planet.
 - Implemented video of man walking on a planet, with autoplay, music and infinite repeat - it's visible on the Home page.
+- Write media queries CSS for Mobile and Tablet devices.
+- Write a couple of unit tests with Jest.

 ### Author